 Outlines for content

-- DG4C is based in Chicago, and therefore many of the volunteer opportunities that we will be posting about occur within the city limits.
+DG4C is based in Chicago, and therefore many of the volunteer opportunities that I will be posting about occur within the city limits.

-- We will be posting about issues that DG4C is personally interested in, however in no way do we think that it will be capturing all worthy causes, organizations, or information related to the core principles of this site.
-We welcome your constructive feedback and suggestions, so long as it remains relevant to the original mission of DoGood4Chi.
+I will be posting about issues that DG4C’s mission pertains to, however in no way do I think that it will be capturing all worthy causes, organizations, or information related to the core principles of this site.
+I welcome your constructive feedback and suggestions, so long as it remains relevant to the mission of DoGood4Chi.

-- DG4C would love to be a resource for people just starting their journey of service.
-Please reach out with any questions and we will do our best to help set up accounts or make action plans for getting involved.
+I would love to be a resource for people just starting their journey of service.
+Please reach out with any questions and I will do my best to help set up accounts or make action plans for getting involved.

-- DG4C does not have any certified or accredited experts in any of the sciences of climate change.
-It's simply concerned citizens that are very passionate about how we will choose to move forward as a species.
-It would also be extremely gratifying if through our continued research on climate change, we helped others to understand the topics at hand more fully and led to more sustainable lifestyle choices.
+DG4C does not have any certified or accredited experts in any of the sciences of climate change.
+It is simply made by a concerned citizen that is very passionate about how we will choose to move forward as a species.
+It would also be extremely gratifying if through continued research on climate change, I helped others to understand the topics at hand more fully and led to more sustainable lifestyle choices.

 *I in no way claim ownership of the photos included on this site that I did not take myself.
 Also, the intent of DoGood4Chi is not to turn any sort of profit, just to provide a community resource and a forum for like-minded individuals to help each other along their individual paths toward a more sustainably-minded and philanthropic lifestyle.